endoflife-date/endoflife.date/products/ruby-on-rails.md

 [severe security fix](https://rubyonrails.org/2022/7/12/Rails-Versions-7-0-3-1-6-1-6-1-6-0-5-1-and-5-2-8-1-have-been-released)
 that was created after v5.2 was no longer receiving (non-severe) security updates.

-A complete list of historic versions is available on [RubyGems](https://rubygems.org/gems/rails/versions).
-New releases are published on the [Rails blog](https://rubyonrails.org/category/releases).
+A third-party commercial offering for [Rails LTS](https://railslts.com/) is available from makandra GmbH, and is documented as Commercial LTS on this page.
+Rails LTS also offers a [Rails LTS 2.3 Community Edition](https://railslts.com/community) with backports delayed by 10 days.